The Marginal Value of Adaptive Gradient Methods in Machine Learning

-Note that this solution $w$ could be obtained without any optimization at all.
-One simply could subtract the means of the positive and negative classes and take the sign of the resulting vector.
+proving the claim.\footnote{In the event that $X^Ty$ has a component equal to $0$, we define $0/0 = 0$ so that the update is well-defined.} \end{proof}

 This solution is far simpler than the one obtained by gradient methods, and it would be surprising if such a simple solution would perform particularly well.
 We now turn to showing that such solutions can indeed generalize arbitrarily poorly.